FAR-Lab/Interactive-Lab-Hub/Lab 5/README.md

 1. Raspberry Pi
 1. Webcam
-1. Microphone (if you want speech or sound input)
+1. Microphone (if you want to have speech or sound input for your design)

 ### Deliverables for this lab are:
 1. Show pictures, videos of the "sense-making" algorithms you tried.